-"Facility Lease" means that certain lease, entitled "Facility Lease," by and between the Authority and the City, dated as of August 1, 2019, as originally executed and recorded or as it may from time to time be supplemented, modified or amended pursuant to the provisions thereof and of the Trust Agreement.
+"Facility Lease" means that certain lease entitled "Facility Lease," by and between the Authority and the City, dated as of August 1, 2019, as originally executed and recorded or as it may from time to time be supplemented, modified or amended pursuant to the provisions thereof and of the Trust Agreement.

-"Fiscal Year" means the twelve (12)-month period terminating on June 30 of each year, or any other annual accounting period selected and designated by the Authority as its Fiscal Year in accordance with applicable law.
+"Fiscal Year" means the twelve (12)-month period terminating on June 30 of each year, or any other annual accounting period thereafter selected and designated by the Authority as its Fiscal Year in accordance with applicable law.

-"Fitch" means Fitch Ratings, and its successors and assigns, except that if such corporation shall be dissolved or liquidated or shall no longer perform the functions of a securities rating agency, then the term "Fitch" shall be deemed to refer to any other Rating Agency.
+"Fitch" means Fitch Ratings, and its successors and assigns, except that if such corporation will be dissolved or liquidated or will no longer perform the functions of a securities rating agency, then the term "Fitch" will be deemed to refer to any other Rating Agency.

 "Fixed Rate Bonds" means Bonds of any Series which bear interest at a fixed interest rate from the date of such Bonds until the maturity or redemption date thereof.

 "Government Securities" means (1) cash; (2) U.S. Treasury Certificates, Notes and Bonds (including State and Local Government Series - "SLGS"); (3) direct obligations of the U.S. Treasury which have been stripped by the Treasury itself, such as CATS, TIGRS and similar securities; (4) Resolution Funding Corp.
-(REFCORP) strips (interest component only) which have been stripped by request to the Federal Reserve Bank of New York in book entry form; (5) pre-refunded municipal bonds rated by S&P at the level that U.S. obligations are rated, or if not rated by S&P, then pre-refunded municipal obligations; and (6) obligations issued by the following agencies which are backed by the full faith and credit of the U.S.: (a) U.S. Export-Import Bank direct obligations or fully guaranteed certificates of beneficial ownership, (b) Farmers Home Administration (FmHA) certificates, (e) U.S. Maritime Administration Guaranteed Title XI financing, (f) U.S. Department of Housing and Urban Development (HUD) Project Notes, Local Authority Bonds, New Communities Debentures - U.S. government guaranteed public housing notes and Bonds - U.S. government guaranteed public housing notes and bonds.
+(REFCORP) strips (interest component only) which have been stripped by request to the Federal Reserve Bank of New York in book entry form; (5) pre-refunded municipal bonds rated by S&P at the level that U.S. obligations are rated, or if not rated by S&P, then pre-refunded bonds that have been pre-refunded with cash, direct U.S. or U.S. guaranteed obligations, or other pre-refunded municipal obligations; and (6) obligations issued by the following agencies which are backed by the full faith and credit of the U.S.: (a) U.S. Export-Import Bank direct obligations or fully guaranteed certificates of beneficial ownership, (b) Farmers Home Administration (FmHA) certificates of beneficial ownership, (c) Federal Financing Bank, (d) General Services Administration participation certificates, (e) U.S. Maritime Administration Guaranteed Title XI financing, (f) U.S. Department of Housing and Urban Development (HUD) Project Notes, Local Authority Bonds, New Communities Debentures - U.S. government guaranteed debentures, and U.S. Public Housing Notes and Bonds - U.S. government guaranteed public housing notes and bonds.